JacoDuToit11/CESMClassification/README.md

 # Hierarchical text categorization of South African research outputs #
 This objective of this project is to build a hierachical text classifier for South African research outputs.
 We consider different feature extraction methods to obtain a semantic representation of the text document which comprises the title and abstract of a research output.
-We evalaute several classifier architectures which include Convolutional Neural Networks, Recurrent Neural networks and attention mechanisms.
+We evaluate several classifier architectures which include Convolutional Neural Networks, Recurrent Neural networks and attention mechanisms.

 ## Install dependencies ##
     $pip install -r requirements.txt